pdurbin/blog.greptilian.com/content/posts/2020-02-13-github-reproducibility.md

 [Ed Thomson]: https://github.com/ethomson
 [Rimas Silkaitis]: https://github.com/neovintage

-As I mentioned in my [post][] about my talk at FOSDEM a couple weeks ago, Ed attended my talk and approached me afterwards saying he's like to hear more the take Dataverse has on scientific reproducibility.
+As I mentioned in my [post][] about my talk at FOSDEM a couple weeks ago, Ed attended my talk and approached me afterwards saying he'd like to hear more the take Dataverse has on scientific reproducibility.

 [post]: /2020/02/07/advancing-science-with-dataverse/